learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 ...

-export default connect(null, mapDispatchToProps)(connectCreateTodo);
+export default connect(null, mapDispatchToProps)(CreateTodo);
 ```

+In this component, we're not currently concerned with writing a
+`mapStateToProps` function (the first argument passed to `connect`) as this
-Since we are only going to be dispatching actions here and not getting information from our
+component doesn't need any state.
+Since we only need to dispatch an action here
-store, we can use `null` instead of `mapStateToProps` as the first argument.
+and not getting information from our store, we can use `null` instead of
+`mapStateToProps` as the first argument.

 Next, as we write out our `mapDispatchToProps()` function, we'll need to decide
 on how to structure our data and the related action.
 The basic frame of the